-The Video Theater is available to members of the Northwestern community for computer and multimedia presentations and other special programs.
+The Video Theater is located on the second floor, south tower of University Library, and is available to members of the Northwestern community for computer and multimedia presentations and other special programs.
 It is not available for use as a regularly scheduled classroom, for events that do not require the use of audio-visual or computer equipment at each session or for events that charge admission.

 Room description & equipment